A Culturally Responsive Teaching Course.

 "After hearing a friend of mine speak glowingly about the course, I decided to finally register for the course myself, and words cannot express how much I’ve grown in just the six weeks that I’ve been involved in the Leading Equity course!
 I can honestly say I’m better at recognizing my biases, and I’m completely empowered to continue doing the work that is crucial to both my development as a teacher and the development of an equitable space for all my students."

 Imagine a classroom in which students are inspired to learn because the curriculum and instruction is relevant to their languages, literacies, and cultural practices.
 A classroom in which students can freely discuss social justice issues that affect them and their communities.
 I want to help you place the focus back on student learning through a culturally diverse lens.

 If you have a desire to become a more culturally aware teacher but not sure where to start, this online course is for you!ENROLL NOW

-Sheldon L. Eakins, Ph.D. is the Director of the Leading Equity Center and host of the Leading Equity Podcast.
+Sheldon L. Eakins, Ph.D. is the Founder of the Leading Equity Center and host of the Leading Equity Podcast.
 With over 11 years in education, he has served as a teacher, principal, and Director of Special Education.